Click Here To Schedule A Consultation

 • Juvederm Vollure to treat the appearance of nasolabial folds

-• Juvederm Voluma XC to increase volume in the cheeks, chin, and midface, often used by physicians for creating a “liquid facelift” by reducing overall facial sagging and minimizing the appearance of jowls
+• Juvederm Voluma XC increases volume in the cheeks, chin, and midface, often used by physicians for creating a “liquid facelift” by reducing overall facial sagging and minimizing the appearance of jowls.

-• Juvederm Volbella to create subtle lip enhancement, as well as reduce the appearance of fine lines.
-It can also be used to reduce the appearance of under-eye hollows due to its gentle formulation
+• Juvederm Volbella creates subtle lip enhancement and reduces the appearance of fine lines.
+It can also be used to reduce the appearance of under-eye hollows due to its gentle formulation.

-• Juvederm Ultra to restore facial volume and smooth fine lines and wrinkles around the mouth.
+• Juvederm Ultra restores facial volume and smooths fine lines and wrinkles around the mouth.
 ‘Also commonly used for lip augmentation, providing volume and contour to the lips.

-• Juvederm Ultra Plus XC to treat nasolabial folds, smile lines, and marionette lines, as well as to enhance volume in the lips and create contour.
+• Juvederm Ultra Plus XC treats nasolabial folds, smile lines, and marionette lines, as well as enhances volume in the lips and creates contour.

-• Juvederm Volite to provide clinically proven dermal hydration, helping to improve skin quality and elasticity
+• Juvederm Volite provides clinically proven dermal hydration, helping to improve skin quality and elasticity.

 Restylane family of dermal fillers